On Wednesday 14th June 2023, Britannia Hotel celebrates 153 years since first opening its doors.

 Before the hotel was reopened, a very special cuvée was developed for Britannia in collaboration with Maison Ayala Champagne.
 This collaboration was inspired by menus from 1898, discovered in Britain's archives.
 Ayala Champagne had been served to dignitaries over the years and so Britannia approached the revered wine-makers to ask if they would develop the hotel's own champagne.
 We are privileged to say they accepted the proposal and the relationship has flourished.

-In connection with the 150th anniversary, Ayala has now also developed a special rosé for the hotel, which was served for the first time on 14th June 2020, the occasion of the hotel's 150th birthday.
+In connection with the 150th anniversary, Ayala also developed a special rosé for the hotel, which was served for the first time on 14th June 2020, the occasion of the hotel's 150th birthday.

 "At Britannia, our philosophy is to share the passion we have for high quality products, not least wine.
 Champagne is often thought of as a celebratory drink, reserved for New Year's Eve or for very special occasions.
-At Britannia however, Champagne is enjoyed by our guests on a daily basis, especially our own cuvée," explains Restaurant Director, Ida Dønheim in 2020, who was responsible for the development of the new rosé champagne.
+At Britannia however, Champagne is enjoyed by our guests on a daily basis, especially our own cuvée," explains Former Restaurant and Hotel Director, Ida Dønheim in 2020, who was responsible for the development of the rosé champagne.

 "The modern Britannia has become a "champagne hotel", where you come to enjoy good food, good company and a good glass of champagne.
 The hotel's 150th anniversary provided us with the perfect occasion to launch our new signature rosé champagne," continues Ida.